LMI Dashboard

 Employment trendsPatterns and shifts in job opportunities, hiring practices, and labor market dynamics.

 Gross domestic product (GDP)A measure of economic activity within the boundaries of a country or province.
-GDP can be calculated in a number of ways: by determining the income of individuals and firms, by determining the output of the sectors in the economy or by determining the total spending on goods and
+GDP can be calculated in a number of ways: by determining the income of individuals and firms, by determining the output of the sectors in the economy or by determining the total spending on goods and services by residents.

 Job market dataInformation about employment opportunities, salaries, and workforce trends.